 Path Computation with Constraint

+[Editors’ note:] Keep the description but point to specific drafts in the description

 It is possible to have constraint during path computation procedure; typical cases include IRO/XRO and so on.
 This information is carried in the TE Tunnel model and used when there is a request with constraint.
 Consider the example in section 4.3.1. , the request can be a Tunnel from R1 to R5 with an IRO from S2 to S31, then qualified feedback would become: